 Mohammed agrees a 10 year truce with the Meccans.

-Mohammed marches against Khaybar, conquering forts and taking captives.
+Mohammed marches against the Jews of Khaybar, conquering forts and taking captives.
 He selects Safiya, the wife of Kinana b. al-Rabi for himself.

 Mohammed enters Mecca with no resistance and destroys 360 idols around the Ka’ba.